sITE-SPECIFIC INSTALLATION AT ROODKAPJE, ROTTERDAM

 My initial concept was an augmented reality treasure hunt across key connection sites (the smoker's garage, tribune steps); projecting animations of creature-humans that mirrored "reality."

-This idea distilled into a single animation (above), however, the main speculation remained: How does technology aid in the increasingly fluid nature of our realities?
+This idea distilled into a single stop-motion animation, however, the main speculation remained: How does technology aid in the increasingly fluid nature of our realities?
 And what are the consequent implications for future relations with others, our environment, and ourselves?

 The strongest reaction I received from visitors was the dissonance between what is "real" and fake.